jessicaf1/pinthefail/README.md

 ### Features
 * Modals for sign-up and log-in that feature secure authentication.
 * A masonry style grid splash page.
-* Users can edit their profiles.
+* Users can edit their profiles and pins.
-* Users can upload images and create boards.
+* Users can upload images and create boards, as well as attach pins to boards.
+* Users have the ability to follow other users.

 ### Technologies
 * React/Redux